El Arroyo is a Mexican restaurant in the town where I live, Austin, Texas, and is known for its humorous signs. This one made me smile.

 “Rock your cravings to sleep.”
 I first heard this phrase of “rocking something to sleep” from a friend – I found it to be an excellent description of this practice.
 When you rock a baby, you’re soothing and holding the infant when it’s in a distressed state.
 When you rock your cravings to sleep, you’re doing the same thing – you’re “holding” or containing your emotions so that they can soften, drain, move and flow.
 Learn how to do this practice here.

 Meditate.
 Meditation and any mindful activity can greatly help in creating a greater capacity to sit with intense feelings (like wanting to binge!) without acting on them.
-Buddhist teacher and psychotherapist Tara Brach is my favorite teacher on this topic, although there are many, many more and from a variety of spiritual traditions, including Christian meditation, Sufi meditation (my favorite teacher is business coach Mark Silver), and more.
-Dr. Rick Hanson offers a variety of mindfulness and meditative practices that aren’t tied to any one spiritual tradition.
+Buddhist teacher and psychotherapist Tara Brach is my favorite teacher on this topic, although there are many others, and from a variety of spiritual traditions.
+This includes centering prayer, a form of Christian meditation, and Sufi meditation (my favorite teacher is business coach Mark Silver.)
+Rick Hanson offers a variety of mindfulness and meditative practices that aren’t tied to any one spiritual tradition.

 Use a listening partner and schedule a listening session.
 Listening partnerships are an idea from Hand in Hand Parenting.
 Designed for parents, where parents take turn listening to each other in order to receive emotional support for parenting, I’ve found they’re also an excellent tool for binge eating, overeating, and other food compulsions.
+They’re wonderful for soothing the emotional brain.
 Learn more about listening partnerships here.